UnknownEnergy/chatgpt-api/README.md

 ## Pull Request for Improvements?
 1. Start coding changes to the project using your local setup.
-2. Once the improvements have been made, run `npm build`.
+2. Once the improvements have been made, run `npm run build`.
 This will generate new files in the `dist` folder which are hosted on our demo page.
 3. Create a pull request which includes the updated `dist` folder.

 ## Feature Requests or Bugs?